kvjmistry/NueXSec/README.md

 Please see this wiki for how to read these numbers: https://cdcvs.fnal.gov/redmine/projects/uboone-physics-analysis/wiki/NuMI_Documentation#How-to-do-NuMI-POT-counting

-Make sure to update the POT numbers in the main.h header when running the selection next.
+Make sure to update the POT numbers in the `config.txt` file when running the selection next.

 ## Running the Selection Code